10 types of photos to take at Madame Tussauds London

 One of our best close-ups was of Bruce Willis.
-Having seen him in person Bruce Willis looked pretty realistic – so much so you think he might move as part of a “prank” TV show.
+Having seen him in person Bruce Willis looked pretty realistic – so much so you think I thought he was part of a “prank” TV show.
 But then if you’re not in the photo too it might as well be Bruce Willis, or a magazine photo of Bruce Willis.
 Either way this waxwork looked pretty spot on!
 Yippee ki-yay!

 A few steps away from Bruce was fellow Hollywood legend Whoopi Goldberg from her ‘Sister Act’ days.
 Now out of all the photos this one was one of our best as it looks like she’s looking right down the camera lens and we were actually in it too … which is important.